What Is Vicarious Trauma, And What Are Its Long-Term Effects?

 Medically reviewed by Majesty Purvis, LCMHC

 You may be familiar with post-traumatic stress disorder, or PTSD, a mental illness that may arise in response to traumatic events and that may have a significant impact on one’s daily functioning and overall well-being.
 However, another mental illness may arise as an indirect result of trauma, which may be equally distressing to those it affects.
-This mental illness is known as vicarious trauma.
+This mental illness is known as vicarious trauma or secondary traumatic stress.

 This article aims to provide an introduction to vicarious trauma, a description of symptoms, and an explanation of the difference between vicarious trauma and PTSD.
 We will also explore the potential side effects of vicarious trauma, as well as possible treatments and management strategies.